bashtage/arch/_sources/univariate/volatility.rst.txt

    VolatilityProcess

-They may optionally expose a :class:`~arch.univariate.recursions_python.VolatilityUpdater` class that can be used in :class:`~arch.univariate.ARCHInMean` estimation.
+They may optionally expose a :class:`~arch.univariate.recursions.VolatilityUpdater` class that can be used in :class:`~arch.univariate.ARCHInMean` estimation.

-.. currentmodule:: arch.univariate.recursions_python
+.. currentmodule:: arch.univariate.recursions

 .. autosummary::
    :toctree: generated/